faithinyous/docs-vite/docs/management/agile.md

 # Agile

-Agile is great because it increase communication.
+Agile is great because it increases communication.
 But if you use it in the wrong way then say bye to your process

 ## Scrum - Standup Meeting

-Scrum is great because it increase communication.
+Scrum is great because it increases communication.
 Having it once a day is good enough.
 Key take away

     1. make it short and finish it fast if there is nothing much